-The UVA Cancer Center has approximately 180 full and associate members divided into five Research Programs.
+The UVA Cancer Center has approximately 220 full and associate members divided into four research programs.
 Each of these programs represents an area of expertise important for understanding how cancer starts and progresses and for development of interventions to detect, diagnose, treat, and prevent cancer.
 Each program has a natural affinity and identity, with sub-groups that make sense scientifically.
 In addition, each of these programs has helped generate major discoveries important for cancer:

 - The Molecular Genetics and Epigenetics Program was the origin of the discovery of the "histone code" and is nationally regarded as a premiere program for the study of chromatin and epigenomics.

-- The Cancer Control and Population Health Program conducts population-based research to identify cancer risk, reduce cancer risk, and to develop systems to support cancer survivors.
+- The Cancer Prevention and Population Health Program conducts population-based research to identify cancer risk, reduce cancer risk and develop systems to support cancer survivors.